 Come summer, Lake Travis, in Texas Hill Country (about an hour northwest of Austin), is the perfect place to cool off in the water and enjoy activities like sunbathing, fishing, swimming, and ziplining.
-Its lakebed, made of limestone, lends the water a crystal-clear appearance.
+Its lake bed of limestone gives the water a crystal-clear appearance.

 Lake Winnipesaukee, New Hampshire

 Nestled up against New Hampshire’s White Mountains, Lake Winnipesaukee spans 72 miles and contains 264 islands, making it the state’s largest lake.
 Visitors come from all over New England and beyond to enjoy the scenic landscape, hike Mount Major, stay in quaint bed-and-breakfasts, and cruise along the lake aboard the M/S Mount Washington, which departs from Weirs Beach, the most popular of the lake’s handful of beaches.
 It’s a very family-friendly area, with a long sandy strip, shallow water, a picnic area, public restrooms and dressing rooms, and a playground.

 Flathead Lake, Montana

 If you want to get out in nature and immerse yourself in the Wild West, there might be no better place than Montana.
 With 185 miles of shoreline, Flathead Lake dwarfs every other lake west of the Mississippi in the lower 48 states.
 Campgrounds and rental cabins are scattered along the shore, and in the summer, roadside stands sell fresh cherries, plums, and other fruit.
 Most of the lake’s shoreline is rocky, not sandy, but Yellow Bay has a wide gravelly beach where you can fish for lake trout, water-ski, swim, boat, and even camp.